paulasiimwe/Android-ImageMagick/README.md

 4. These .so files were generated using NDK r9d.

-ISSUES:
-If you'd like to contibute i'd look forward to the following improvements:

-1.  sigsegv Signal 11 Crash when performing some operations like converting to pdf,svg,eps.
-2. Obviously code wasn't meant to run on Android devices so expect some unexpected crashing due to device resource limitations
-3. I'm not so good at Android NDK, im sure the experts have noticed some faults with my Android.mk file, but hey I compiled it :-)

 Well, there you have it.
 If it works for you don't forget to star.